 This event is part of the series Only In New York

-New York Times journalist Nikole Hannah-Jones and NYC Council Member Brad Lander examine the value of “diversity” and the realities of racial segregation in New York City today.
+Journalist Nikole Hannah-Jones, who covers civil rights for The New York Times Magazine, and NYC Council Member Brad Lander examine the value of “diversity” and the realities of racial segregation in New York City today.

 Reception to follow the program.